-Download our National Executive Organisation Chart here
+Download our Executive Organisation Chart here

-Commissioner Floyd Tidd is the National Commander
+Commissioner Floyd Tidd is the Territorial Commander

 Together, they have served as associate officers, church planters, divisional youth leaders, rural and city corps officers, as well as administrative assignments at Territorial Headquarters.
 Tracey had a special ministry serving as chaplain with Broadview Village supporting adults with developmental disabilities – a responsibility she was able to continue as they became divisional leaders for the Ontario Central East Division.

 Prior to coming to Australia from Canada in June 2013 to serve as Territorial Leaders of the Australian Southern Territory, they served as Chief Secretary and Territorial Secretary for Women’s Ministries respectively, in the Canada and Bermuda Territory.